Public Facilities Privacy & Security Act: Litigation between North Carolina and the United States

-On May 4, 2016, the United States Department of Justice notified McCrory, the North Carolina Department of Public Safety, and the University of North Carolina system that House Bill 2 violates Title VII of the Civil Rights Act and Title IX of the Education Amendments of 1972, and gave McCrory until May 9, 2016, to confirm that North Carolina would not implement or comply with the bill.
-Failure to comply could result in a halt of billions of dollars in federal funding to the state, including $1.4 billion for the UNC system and $800 million for federally backed student loans.
+On May 4, 2016, the United States Department of Justice notified McCrory, the North Carolina Department of Public Safety, and the University of North Carolina system that House Bill 2 violated Title VII of the Civil Rights Act and Title IX of the Education Amendments of 1972, and gave McCrory until May 9, 2016, to confirm that North Carolina would not implement or comply with the bill.
+Failure to comply would have resulted in a halt of billions of dollars in federal funding to the state, including $1.4 billion for the UNC system and $800 million for federally backed student loans.

 McCrory and North Carolina lawmakers said the Department of Justice's intervention was orchestrated by the Obama Administration, but White House Press Secretary Josh Earnest said, "These kinds of enforcement actions are made independent of any sort of political interference or direction from the White House.
 Those are decisions that are made entirely by attorneys at the Department of Justice."

 McCrory said that the Department of Justice received multiple requests for an extension of the deadline but told him that a one-week extension would be granted only if he conceded that the bill was discriminatory.

 On May 9, 2016, McCrory filed one lawsuit and Senate leader Phil Berger and House Speaker Tim Moore filed a second lawsuit against the United States, both in the Eastern District of North Carolina, seeking declaratory judgment that House Bill 2 was not discriminatory.
 McCrory's lawsuit, which he later withdrew on September 16, 2016, to avoid the "substantial costs" of litigating two similar lawsuits, called the Justice Department's position a "radical reinterpretation of Title VII of the Civil Rights Act".

 Later on May 9, the Department of Justice filed suit against North Carolina in the Middle District of North Carolina, asking the court to stop the state from discriminating against transgender people, saying it was in violation of Title VII and the Violence Against Women Act.
 Attorney General Loretta Lynch described the lawsuit:

-Margaret Spellings, the president of the University of North Carolina which is one of the defendants in the federal government's lawsuit, told the Department of Justice that the University "has not taken any steps to enforce [House Bill 2] on its campuses" and that it "has and will continue to comply with the requirements of Title IX, VAWA, and Title VII", but also "has an obligation to adhere to laws duly enacted by the State".
-The letter has been variously described as showing UNC intends to follow House Bill 2, "def[ying] the governor and legislature and [saying] it intends to act 'in compliance with federal law'", or "walk[ing] a fine line — assuring federal officials that [it will] follow federal law, while not refusing to follow HB2".
-On May 26, Spellings confirmed that UNC will not take any steps to enforce HB2.
+Margaret Spellings, then-president of the University of North Carolina, which is one of the defendants in the federal government's lawsuit, told the Department of Justice that the University "has not taken any steps to enforce [House Bill 2] on its campuses" and that it "has and will continue to comply with the requirements of Title IX, VAWA, and Title VII", but also "has an obligation to adhere to laws duly enacted by the State".
+The letter has been variously described as showing UNC intended to follow House Bill 2, "def[ying] the governor and legislature and [saying] it intends to act 'in compliance with federal law'", or "walk[ing] a fine line — assuring federal officials that [it will] follow federal law, while not refusing to follow HB2".
+On May 26, Spellings confirmed that UNC would not take any steps to enforce HB2.